0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

-The smart\-contract language of the platform is called Move.
+The smart-contract language of the platform is called Move.
 It is the most unique breakthrough of the team.
 This is a language that is designed to be extremely safe in adversarial environments, and for hurried, less experienced developers.
-It's a very ergonomic language, it's easy to approach it if you have even entry\-level coding experience.
+It's a very ergonomic language, it's easy to approach it if you have even entry-level coding experience.
 In terms of safety it incorporates much from the Rust language concepts of "borrowing" memory.
 The compiler is pretty obnoxious, which is something you want when designing autonomous financial systems.
-One standout feature of the Move language is built\-in Formal Verification.
+One standout feature of the Move language is built-in Formal Verification.
 Adjacent to the code you can write specs for invariants which your code must preserve (i.e. this function should never be called by this type of account), and it can be checked during the development and build process.
 This is unique and powerful.